functional-architecture/functional-architecture.github.io/events/funarch-2024/index.md

   architecture community to cross-pollinate between the two.

-FUNARCH 2024 will be co-colocated with [ICFP 2024](https://icfp24.sigplan.org/) in Milan in September 2024.
+FUNARCH 2024 will be co-colocated with [ICFP 2024](https://icfp24.sigplan.org/) in Milan on September 6th 2024.

 News is available on [Mastodon](https://discuss.systems/@funarch), [Bluesky](https://bsky.app/profile/funarch.bsky.social), and